Chymyst/chymyst-core/docs/chymyst10.md

 ```

-With virtually no code changes, we have created a first distributed application!
+With virtually no code changes, we have converted the map/reduce application to a distributed application.

 To clarify how the DCM will run this program, consider several DCM peers running exactly the same program code.
 Each of the DCM peers will emit 100 copies of the molecules `carrier()` carrying different values.